Admi99/SudokuSolver/README.md

 ![](images/Sdk.png)

 Resources and inspiration:

 http://zhangroup.aporc.org/images/files/Paper_3485.pdf

+Warning:

+This project was created for research purposes a can contain many errors, that may, or may not be repaired in the future.

+By the way,
 Sorry for my bad english and imperfections in code, on day, i will fix them :)